 "Would you please tell me if you have ever suffered from or been diagnosed with osteoporosis?"
-(Reported in the following chart among only those age 50+.)
+(Reported below among only those age 50+.)

 "Would you please tell me if you have ever suffered from or been diagnosed with sciatica or chronic back pain?"
 (Reported in the following chart among all adults age 18+.)